Web applications on AWS Lambda

 Handler

-The handler is the file that will be invoked when an HTTP request comes in.
+The handler is the file that is invoked when an HTTP request comes in.

 It is the same file that is traditionally configured in Apache or Nginx.
 In Symfony and Laravel this is usually public/index.php